grafana/agent/docs/sources/flow/config-language/_index.md

 {{< param "PRODUCT_NAME" >}} uses a custom configuration language called River to dynamically configure and connect components.

 River aims to reduce errors in configuration files by making configurations easier to read and write.
-River configurations use blocks which can be easily copied-and-pasted from documentation to help you get started as quickly as possible.
+River configurations use blocks that can be easily copied and pasted from the documentation to help you get started as quickly as possible.

 A River configuration file tells {{< param "PRODUCT_NAME" >}} which components to launch and how to bind them together into a pipeline.